 Alexander the Great Drachm Ring

 Closest UK ring size J, the size can be readjusted upon enquiry.
+Please note that the coin may vary slightly from the image shown.

 Condition: Very fine, suitable for modern wear.